aws-samples/amazon-polly-async-batch/docs/set-file.md

 - `output-file`: The name of the file where you want the output to go.
 If you don't include this attribute, the solution will create a unique filename for you from the text and the order of the item.

+## Notes

+- Save your set file in utf-8 format if the language you're using requires it.